Ben Steinberg: Career

 In 1950 Steinberg was appointed director of the music program at the school at Holy Blossom Temple in Toronto, a position he held until 1960 when he became the temple's music director.
 He remained in that post until he became music director at Temple Sinai in 1970.
-From 1953-1958 he taught at various public schools in the Toronto area.
+From 1953 to 1958 he taught at various public schools in the Toronto area.
 He became the head of the music department at Winston Churchill Collegiate Institute in 1961.
 He left there in 1964 to become the head of the music program at Forest Hill Collegiate Institute where he remained until 1986.
 In 1961 the Union of American Hebrew Congregations commissioned and published his method for youth choirs, Together Do They Sing.

 During the 1960s Steinberg composed three sacred services which were published by Transcontinental Music.
 He later wrote two more services of which one was published in 1990.
 Transcontinental has also published several of Steinberg's choral, organ, orchestral, and vocal works, including The Vision of Isaiah (1970) for tenor, choir, and organ or instrumental ensemble; Yerushalayim (1973) for soprano, choir, and orchestra; and Echoes of Children (1979), a cantata for soloist, narrator, chorus, and orchestra.
 The latter composition was awarded the International Gabriel Award and was twice performed on nationally televised broadcasts on PBS in the United States.

 In 1978 and 1980 Steinberg was the artist-in-residence for the city of Jerusalem.
 In 1980 Paul Brodie commissioned his Suite Sephardi and in 1983 his Suite for String Orchestra was commissioned by the Chamber Players of Toronto.
 In 1983 he won a composition award from the American Harp Society for his Suite for Flute, Viola and Harp (1981) and was awarded the Kavod Award of the Cantors Assembly.
 In 1989 baritone Richard Allen recorded several of his works on the cassette A Ben Steinberg Concert and in 1990 his Invocations was commissioned by Lawrence Cherney.
 He was commissioned to write a total of 18 compositions by temples, synagogues, and congregations in the USA between 1980 and 1991.